jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) the Minister, for a national environmental standard or a national policy statement; or (b) the Minister of Conservation, for the New Zealand coastal policy statement; or (c) the local authority, for a policy statement or a plan (except for plan changes that have been requested and the request accepted under clause 25(2)(b) of Schedule 1); or
-  (d) the person who made the request, for plan changes that have been requested and the request accepted under clause 25(2)(b) of the Schedule 1.
+  (d) the person who made the request, for plan changes that have been requested and the request accepted under clause 25(2)(b) of Schedule 1.
 (2) A further evaluation must also be made by—
-  (a) a local authority before making a decision under clause 10 or clause 29(4) of the Schedule 1; and (b) the relevant Minister before issuing a national policy statement or New Zealand coastal policy statement.
+  (a) a local authority before making a decision under clause 10 or clause 29(4) of Schedule 1; and (b) the relevant Minister before issuing a national policy statement or New Zealand coastal policy statement.
 (3) An evaluation must examine—
   (a) the extent to which each objective is the most appropriate way to achieve the purpose of this Act; and